johnperry-math/AoC2024/README.md

 the tree is "full" of robots, and the picture has a "frame" of robots around it, so if you can picture that in your head, then you can figure out the solution pretty quickly.

+### 🤖 Day 15: Warehouse Woes

+The historians want to search the sea inhabited by the lanternfish you first met in the 2021 Advent of Code.
+While the historians skedaddle in every which direction, you huddle with the lanternfish, who need your help with the robots that maintain their warehouses.
+In part 1, you help them determine the eventual state of one warehouse.
+In part 2, you help them determine the eventual state of a second warehouse where everything but the robot is twice as wide.

+#### Unusual tools

+Discovered a bugfix in the `Common` crate's logic to detect the starting position.

+#### Experience

+Fun and relatively straightforward, which both surprised and relieved me.
+Bug fixing was quick and easy:
+* For some reason I first computed the GPS by counting walls instead of boxes.
+* For Part 2 I had a couple of infinite loops.
+  - One was on account of an incorrect criterion used to terminate the `while` loop in `Locate_Boxes`.
+  - Tother was on account of my mysteriously trying to change only the row when moving boxes and the robot.
+This provoked an infinite loop because the example's very first move _rather fortuitously_ is to the left.
+    So neither the boxes nor the robot moved.